A PARENT’S GUIDE TO OUR SCHOOL

 All students at Bramfield House have an Education, Health and Care Plan.
 This document outlines the needs of your child and recommend the provision, resources, approaches and multi-agency involvement required to meet those needs.
 Individual Learning Plans are drawn up each term by your child’s Form Tutor to specifically target educational objectives.
 Targets are set and the progress made is reviewed each term.
 All subject staff who teach your child are working on enabling your child to meet their IEP targets.
 We use continual teacher assessment to identify how well students are making progress academically and in terms of identified needs.
 We use this information to tailor learning to work on any areas that need to be developed.

 At Bramfield House we work closely with other professionals wherever possible to ensure that all of the needs that are outlined on the Education, Health and Care Plan are met.

 Pupils who board with us in our Residential provision will also be able to work on areas identified in their Education, Health and Care Plan as part of our 24 hour curriculum.

 The form tutor or allocated key worker has weekly contact with parents through home/school book, emails or phone conversations.

-School governance is the responsibility of Acorn Care and Education who ensure that all procedures and school systems are robust, and that policies are in place, and are working effectively.
+School governance is the responsibility of Acorn Education and Care who ensure that all procedures and school systems are robust, and that policies are in place, and are working effectively.
 Parents have representation by school audits, annual education review process and parent questionnaires.

 - Bramfield House School was graded as Good for its Education provision in January 2017 by Ofsted.

 - Bramfield House School was graded as Outstanding for its Residential provision in September 2018 by Ofsted.